TOAST-DOCS/Compute-Instance/en/component-guide.md

 ### Start/Stop Redis
 ```
-# Start Redis
+# Start the MySQL service
-shell> sudo systemctl start redis
+shell> sudo systemctl start mysqld

-# Stop Redis
+# Stop the MySQL service
-shell> sudo systemctl stop redis
+shell> sudo systemctl stop mysqld

-# Restart Redis
+# Restart the MySQL service
-shell> sudo systemctl restart redis
+shell> sudo systemctl restart mysqld
 ```

 ### Connect to Redis
-Connect to a Redis instance by using the `redis-cli` command.
+Connect to a Redis instance by using the \`redis-cli\` command.
 ```
 shell> redis-cli
 ```

 ### Initial Setup After Creating a Redis Instance
-The default configuration file for a Redis instance is the `~/redis/redis.conf` file.
+The default configuration file for a Redis instance is the \`~/redis/redis.conf\` file.
 The description for the parameters to be changed is as follows.

-#### Bind
+#### bind
 - Default value: `127.0.0.1 -::1`
 - Changed value: `<private ip> 127.0.0.1 -::1`

 Value for an IP used by Redis.
 To allow access to a Redis instance from outside the server, add a private IP to the parameter.
 You can check the private IP with the `hostname -I` command.

-#### Port
+#### port
 - Default value: `6379`

 Port is 6379, a default value for Redis.
 It is recommended to change the port for security reasons.
 After changing the port, you can connect to Redis with the following command.